 The PGY-3 Medical Education Council focuses on different aspects of the resident curriculum.
 One of our residents on the committee focuses on resident well-being.
 We have implemented new well-being sessions for our residents in the past year, including a "Broadway Bodies" dance class and a painting session.
-Over the holidays, we also dedicated a well-being session to performing a charitable act, making baby blankets for include: Breaking Bad News, The Business of Medicine, Residents-as-Teachers, and the United States Health Care System.
-The afternoon is devoted to a fun, interactive team-building activity.
-Our past activities include a scavenger hunt at the Metropolitan Museum of Art, a culinary challenge, games at Chelsea Piers, and a scavenger hunt at Grand Central Station.
+Over the holidays, we also dedicated a well-being session to performing a charitable for post-graduate trainees.
+A duty hour work week is defined as a maximum of 80 hours averaged over four weeks, inclusive of all in-house activities and act, making baby blankets for Project Linus, which provides them to nurseries in children's hospitals across the area.

-Project

-Linus, which

-provides them

-to nurseries

-in children's

-hospitals

-across the

-area.